← Research / Chinook Salmon

 Advisor Dr. Nann Fangue

-Chinook salmon (Oncorhynchus tshawytscha) are one of California's most ecologically and culturally important species — and one of the most imperilled by climate change.
+Chinook salmon (Oncorhynchus tshawytscha) are one of the Pacific Coasts most ecologically and culturally important species and, unfortunately, one of the most imperilled by climate change.
 As rivers warm, questions about which populations can tolerate higher temperatures, and why, have become urgent management priorities.

 My dissertation research tackled this question at scale, designing and conducting some of the largest metabolic performance experiments ever performed on teleost fishes.
-Working across eight hatchery populations spanning California's diverse river systems, I measured aerobic scope, thermal performance curves, and critical thermal maxima to ask whether populations differ physiologically — and whether those differences reflect local adaptation to historical thermal environments.
+Working across eight hatchery populations spanning California, Oregon and Washington's diverse river systems, I measured aerobic scope, growth rate, and critical thermal maxima to ask whether populations differ physiologically, and whether those differences reflect local adaptation to historical thermal environments.

 The answer was a clear yes.
 Populations differ substantially in how they perform across a temperature gradient, in ways that are consistent with adaptation to local conditions.
 These findings have direct implications for how we prioritize conservation and manage water for salmon under ongoing climate warming.